achiurizo/cinch-memo/README.md

   * !memo [nick] [message]    - stores the message for the user
   * !memo?                    - returns memo's for your nick

+The bot will also auto message a user on join of the channel if there are messages for that user.

 ## Integration with Cinch ##